jcgonzalezb/user_registration_web_app/README.md

 5. To handle the home page endpoint, we create a function which handles the home endpoint and return a html template, which contains a welcome mesage for the user and two links to access information.

 6. To handle the new user endpoint, before we need to create a form supported by Flask to enter the user information.
-First, we create a folder called forms in the root of the application.
+First, we create a folder called forms in the root of this repository.
 Inside this folder, we create a file called forms.py.
-Inside this file
+Inside this file we create a class called RegisterForm which create the create the spaces inside the form to be filled by the user.
+It is important to mention that some validators are created to make sure that the form is filled properly.
+For example, if the email information filled in the form is not an actual email, the web application will make a notification to the user to fix the problem.

+7. After the forms.py is complete, we create the new_user_blueprint.py file inside the routes directory.
+Inside the new_user_blueprint.py we create a function called new_user to get the information from the form and save it into the database.
+If the form is not completed properly, it will show some errors and guide the user until the form is completed properly.
+To show that the user was successfully created, we redirect the user one page to show confirmation.

+8. The last endpoint correspond to user_list_blueprint.py file which is the one in charge of handling the list of users endpoint.
+In this file we create a function called list, in which we make a query of the User class to get all the information from all the users and show it in a table inside a template.

+9. As mentioned above, to show the information in the endpoints, we need to create several templates.
+For this purpose, we create a directory called template in the root of the repository. inside this directory, we create the following templates: home.html, new_user.html, added_user.html and user_list.html.

+10. Inside the home.html, we create a welcome message to the user and two links.
+One link is to redirect to the new_user.html and the other is for the user_list.html.

+11. Inside the new_user.html, we used Jinja2 to create a link between the form previously created and the information filled by the user.
+When the user make click on the create user buttom, the information will be saved in the database and the user will be redirected to the added_user.html in which the user will be notified that the user was created successfully.
+There, he will have the option to return to the home page.

+12. Inside the user_list.html, we used Jinja2 to create a connection between the database and the table inside the template and display a list with all the information from the users previously created.
+At the buttom of the template, there is the option to return to the home page.

 ## Bugs